 Protect your head!
 The most important piece of safety equipment you can wear is a good quality helmet that, at a minimum, bears US Department of Transportation (DOT) approval.
 There is no substitute.
 Look for labeling on the outside of the helmet and also on the inside of the helmet.
 While DOT does not make helmets, it sets performance standards with which manufacturers must comply.
-Other indicators of well-made helmets include a Snell Memorial Foundation sticker or ECE (Economic Community of Europe) approval, which show the helmet has passed other safety tests as well as complying with DOT standards.
+Other indicators of well-made helmets include a Snell Memorial Foundation sticker or ECE (Economic Community of Europe) approval, which show the helmet has passed other safety tests.